obsidianmd/obsidian-help/en/Help and support.md

 ### Capture console logs

-When you need to report a bug related to an Obsidian plugin or when requested by [[#Contact Obsidian support|Obsidian support]] to provide log information, you may need to access the Obsidian console.
+When you need to report a bug related to an Obsidian plugin or when requested by [[#Contact Obsidian support|Obsidian support]] to provide log information, you may need to access the Obsidian console from within the Obsidian application.
 Here’s how to do it based on your operating system:

 - **Windows**: `CTRL + SHIFT + i`
 - **MacOS**: `CMD + OPTION + i`